What is Your Grammar and Writing Style?

 2. British or American English Style

 Is the publishing site for your content, and by extension, your intended audience, British or American?
 Each country uses slightly different spelling and grammar, and different terms for the same thing; make sure you write in the correct mode for your audience.

-Common is the use of our endings for words such as ‘colour’ in British English, as opposed to ‘color’ in American English.
+Common is the use of our endings for words such as ‘color’ in British English, as opposed to ‘color’ in American English.

 However, there are some slightly more significant differences.
 (For instance, ‘counterclockwise’ in American English means ‘anticlockwise’ in British English), so make sure you consult a guide.